 For those wanting a bit of a challenge, White Rock Loop will take you on a challenging yet rewarding tour around Buffalo Mountain to a panoramic overlook.
 Open the park map to see all the hiking trails in Buffalo Mountain Park.

-Seeing as Buffalo Mountain Park is only a 10-minute drive from downtown Johnson City, it’s definitely one of the best places near the city to go hiking, biking, picnicking, or walking.
+Seeing as Buffalo Mountain Park is only a 10-minute drive from downtown Johnson City, it’s definitely one of the best parks near the city to go hiking, biking, picnicking, or walking.

 Laurel Falls Trail